Coaster Brake Challenge

 Gearing:

 Single speed only.
-No internal geared hubs (sturmey-archer, bendix two speed kick backs etc.) no derailleur of any kind (A chain tensioner is fine but not recommended).
+No internal geared hubs (sturmey-archer, bendix two speed kick backs etc.) no derailleur of any kind (A chain tensioner is fine).
 No external gearing.
 No gears.
 No fixed gear.
 Each race will be different from the last and you may want a different gear ratio for each race and you can have any gear ratio you wish.
 We have found that 30-36 in the front and 18-22 in the back is the range best suited for this event, see what works best for you.

 Drive system: